Nonparametric methods for doubly robust estimation of continuous treatment effects: Discussion

 \section{Discussion}

-In this paper we developed a novel kernel smoothing approach for estimating the average effect of a continuous treatment; importantly the approach does not require any parametric assumptions about the form of the effect curve, and still allows for flexible doubly robust covariate adjustment.
-We present a novel efficient influence function for a kernel-weighted projection parameter defined within a nonparametric model; this influence function motivated the proposed approach, but may have use in other problems as well.
-In addition we provided asymptotic results (including rates of convergence and asymptotic normality), which only require the effect curve to be twice continuously differentiable, and which allow for flexible data-adaptive estimation of nuisance functions.
-These results also indicate the double robustness of the proposed approach, since either a conditional treatment density or outcome regression model can be misspecified and the proposed estimator will still be consistent as long as one such nuisance function is correctly specified.
-We also showed how double robustness can result in smaller second-order bias even when both nuisance functions are consistent.
-Finally, we proposed a simple and fast data-driven cross-validation approach for bandwidth selection, found favorable finite sample properties of our proposed approach in a simulation study, and applied the estimator to examine the effect of nurse staffing on hospitals' risk of readmissions penalty.
+In this paper we developed a novel approach for estimating the average effect of a continuous treatment; importantly the approach allows for flexible doubly robust covariate adjustment without requiring any parametric assumptions about the form of the effect curve, and can incorporate general machine learning and nonparametric regression methods.
+We presented a novel efficient influence function for a stochastic intervention parameter defined within a nonparametric model; this influence function motivated the proposed approach, but may also be useful to estimate on its own.
+In addition we provided asymptotic results (including rates of convergence and asymptotic normality) for a particular kernel estimation version of our method, which only require the effect curve to be twice continuously differentiable, and allows for flexible data-adaptive estimation of nuisance functions.
+These results show the double robustness of the proposed approach, since either a conditional treatment density or outcome regression model can be misspecified and the proposed estimator will still be consistent as long as one such nuisance function is correctly specified.
+We also showed how double robustness can result in smaller second-order bias even when both nuisance functions are consistently estimated.
+Finally, we proposed a simple and fast data-driven cross-validation approach for bandwidth selection, found favorable finite sample properties of our proposed approach in a simulation study, and applied the kernel estimator to examine the effects of hospital nurse staffing on excess readmissions penalty.